Mallick-Satyam/Dijktras_Visualizer/README.md

 # Dijktras_Visualizer
-It is a graphical visualizer of Dijktras Algorithm built using React librabry
+It is a graphical visualizer of Dijktras Algorithm built using React library